brandonfancher/charlotte-lightrail/README.md

 ## Branches
 * `v1.0`: Currently in production on iOS.
 * `master`: The source of current dev truth.
 * `development`: When you fork this project, you should branch off of this branch and work your magic.
-(Then send us a PR!)
+(Then send us a PR)
 * `android`: Working React Native project on Android!
 Running, but still some work to do.
 You may want to work off this one as well.

 ## Contributions